Obituaries

 Share your Memorial with Family & Friends

 Susan is survived by her son, Jeff L. Kane, and his wife, Katie Yahns of Sherrill, New York, as well as her nephews Michael Haley and Clayton Haley.
-She is predeceased by her husband, Charlie, a sister, Nancy Golly, and her daughter, Lisa S. Kane.
+She is predeceased by her husband, Charlie, her sister, Nancy Golly, and her daughter, Lisa S. Kane.